dist-ribut-us/docs/mixnetrouting/readme.md

 In this example Alice and Bob each chose 2 nodes, in practice they should choose at least 3 and have the option to choose more.

+#### Replay

+This approach would be subject to replay attacks.
+For Sending routes, this problem is easily fixed by conceding a small amount of statefulness.
+Each node keeps a record of the routes it's seen, keyed by the hash.
+If it sees a sending hash it's already seen, it fails the routing.
+This works so long as nodes never re-use a send route, which they never should.
+While this sacrifices pure statelessness it still meets our original goals.
+When a node drops off the network or refreshes their overlay ID, the old route is no longer traversable so the replay attack becomes infeasible.

+Receive routes are more difficult because they are intended to be reused.
+The solution exploits that UnmacdSeal and UnmacdOpen are symmetric.
+When adding a layer of encryption during a Receive routing operation, instead of using the nonce included in the Map Packet to add a layer of encryption, a random nonce is generated.
+When the Map Packets are padded after removing the lead packet, this nonce is appended to the end.
+The UnmacdOpen operation is then actually performing an encryption on the nonce.
+When the packet reaches the end node, they will perform rounds of UnmacdSeal to recover the nonces.
+This is shown in the demo code.

 #### Note on MACs